Storing Project Settings in Version Control

 The format of the XML settings files changes from one TeamCity version to another to accommodate the new features and improvements.
 Generally, the format is not changed within bugfix releases and is changed in minor/major releases.
 When a TeamCity server is upgraded, the current settings on the TeamCity server are changed from the earlier to the current format.

-folder in the root of the VCS root-configured repository path.
+.teamcity folder in the root of the VCS root-configured repository path.
 For Git and Mercurial this is always the root of the repository.
 The default branch configured in the VCS root is used with Git, Mercurial.
-You can create a dedicated VCS root to change the branch (or a repository path in case of Perforce, Subversion or TFS).
+You can create a dedicated VCS root to change the branch (or a repository path in case of Perforce, Subversion, or Azure DevOps – formerly TFS).